Formula racing: Formula Two (1947–1985; 2009–2012)

 The Formula Two regulations were first defined in 1947 as a form of B-class below Formula One.
 It was not unusual for some Formula One events to include a number of F2 entries in the same field and the entries in the World Championship seasons of 1952–53 comprised exclusively F2 cars for reasons of cost.
 F2 had a patchy history until the inauguration of the European Formula Two Championship in 1967.
 F2 was an open formula that allowed the use of any chassis that met the prescribed regulations; it was well supported during the 1970s, with chassis from Tecno, March Engineering, Toleman, Ralt, Matra and others.
 The European championship ran continually until the creation of its successor, Formula 3000, in 1985.
 In 2008 it was announced by the FIA that Formula Two would return in 2009 in the form of the FIA Formula Two Championship.
 This series was discontinued after the 2012 season.

 Formula 3000 (1985–2004)

 The Formula 3000 was created by the Fédération Internationale de l'Automobile in 1985 to become the final step for drivers before entering Formula One.
 Formula Two had become too expensive and was dominated by works-run cars with factory engines.
 Formula 3000 offered quicker, cheaper, more open racing.
 The series began as an open formula, but in 1986 tyres were standardized, followed by engines and chassis in 1996.
 The series ran until 2004 and was replaced in 2005 by the GP2 Series.

+Formula 5000 (1968-1982)

+Formula 5000 (or F5000) was an open wheel, single seater auto-racing formula that ran in different series in various regions around the world from 1968 to 1982.
+It was originally intended as a low-cost series aimed at open-wheel racing cars that no longer fit into any particular formula.
+The '5000' denomination comes from the maximum 5.0 litre engine capacity allowed in the cars, although many cars ran with smaller engines.